 Nevertheless, the female free divers still don’t use oxygen tanks because even though it will permit them to stay in the water longer, they still want to preserve their tradition.
 Not wearing one also prevents them from overfishing.

 Like most traditional professions in Japan, being an ama is not something that anyone can decide to become — it is primarily hereditary and the rights and training process are passed from mother to daughter.
 Usually, they start learning at around 15 years old.

-Currently, there is a lack of younger women who want to succeed their elders, and seek a safer and better paying profession.
-Add the modernisation of the Japan fishing industry, then this old tradition has been slowly dying out.
-Back in the 50s, there were more than 17,000 free divers around the beaches of Japan — but today, only around 2,000 or less are found in 18 prefectures who still practice the custom.
+Currently, there is a lack of younger women who want to succeed their elders and seek a safer and better-paying profession.
+Add the modernization of the Japanese fishing industry, then this old tradition has been slowly dying out.
+Back in the 50s, there were more than 17,000 freedivers around the beaches of Japan — but today, only around 2,000 or less are found in 18 prefectures that still practice the custom.
 Nearly 1,000 of those work in Mie prefecture.

 It is said that one of the main reasons why is because females have a thicker layer of fat than males, thus helping them endure colder waters during long periods of diving.
 Being an ama before was also one of the top kinds of work for women that enabled them to be self-supporting.

 There are various places around Japan but I would highly recommend dropping by at the Hachiman Kamado Ama Hut Ōsatsu of Toba in Mie Prefecture.

 After all, it is in here where you can meet, chat and eat with the ama at their rustic goya hut (kamado, a traditional wood structure where they rest after diving).
 As they cook their fresh morning catch over the fire, they will share their life and work — and this was the time where I got to know more about them.
 Honestly, I felt quite privileged to have a chance to talk with these amazing women!